The continuous spectrum of bound states in expulsive potentials: Introduction and methods

-The separation of discrete and continuous spectra, which represent bound and delocalized states, respectively, is an underlying principle of the classical Sturm - Liouville theory \cite{SL,SL2} and quantum mechanics, whose mathematical framework is based in this theory \cite{LL,B1,B2}.
-The fact that, in the paraxial approximation, the fundamental propagation equation for optical waves is tantamount to the quantum-mechanical Schr\"{o} dinger equation makes the separation of discrete and continuous spectra an equally important tenet of optics and photonics \cite{KA,Segev,Lin Opt}.
-Actually, this principle applies to various other physical settings modeled by equations of the Schr\"{o}dinger type \cite{Yang-book,Kevr}.
+The separation of discrete and continuous spectra, which represent bound and delocalized states, respectively, is an underlying principle of the classical Sturm - Liouville theory \cite{SL1,SL2,SL3,SL4} and quantum mechanics, whose mathematical framework is based on this theory \cite{LL,B2} .
+The fact that, in the paraxial approximation, the fundamental propagation equation for optical waves is tantamount to the quantum-mechanical Schr\"{o} dinger equation makes the separation of discrete and continuous spectra an equally important tenet of optics \cite{KA,Segev,LinOpt,Briggs,WangWei}.
+This principle applies as well to other physical settings modeled by equations of the Schr\"{o}dinger type \cite{Yang-book,Kevr}.

 Nevertheless, there are well-known exceptions from the separation principle, in the form of \textit{bound states embedded in the continuum} (often designated by the BIC acronym).
-The first example was discovered in 1929 by von Neumann and Wigner (vNW) \cite{bic1}, solving the three-dimensional (3D) Schr\"{o}dinger equation with the isotropic \emph{expulsive} potential (written in a scaled form),
+The first example was discovered in 1929 by von Neumann and Wigner (vNW) \cite{bic1}, as a solution of the three-dimensional (3D) Schr\"{o}dinger equation with the isotropic \emph{ expulsive} potential (written here in a scaled form),

 This potential supports a normalizable BIC stationary wave function,